 There's something about rosemary that keeps me spell-bound and faithfully infusing it into my diet, in ever more imaginative and different ways.
 It holds an alchemical key to unraveling a turbulent mind whilst imbuing a calming, yet invigorating energy.
 All I need do is gently rub the leaves between my fingertips and inhale the rich, [...]

 Every springtime in temperate climates they deck fields, meadows, lawns, yards and gardens, with a sunny yellow blanket of bright flower heads.
 Much to the delight of children, they also throw up tufty seed heads that scatter like elegant fairies with the most gentle breeze.
 My favourite childhood drink was dandelion and burdock pop, a marriage made in heaven inspired by these much ignored wild plants.
 I remember eagerly waiting for the delivery man as he brought our weekly order and I'll never forget that refreshing taste as I gulped down a full glass, after an afternoons work of making mud pies and wild rose perfume.
 And we used to blow the Dandelion seed heads playing the game of 'he loves/he loves me not' for a bit of harmless fun...

-Lemon Balm, also known as Melissa officinalis is totally and utterly the herb of the month for me at the moment, springing up all over my garden.
-It seems to really want to grow here, with very little attention, scattering out the most bountiful harvest at a time when other greens are just starting to unfurl [...]
+Lemon Balm, also known as Melissa officinalis is totally and utterly the herb of the month for me at the moment, springing up all over the garden.
+It seems to really want to grow here in England, with very little attention, scattering out the most bountiful harvest at a time when other greens are just starting [...]